 James Ivory might move the time period slightly in his adaptation of Kazou Ishiguro’s celebrated novel from the 1930s to the 1920s, but this is a sterling treatment.
 The tone is exquisite, capturing the ideas of dignity, service and loyalty impeccably.
 Like the novel, the film’s depiction of an England at a crossroads between modernity and aristocracy is unforgettable.

 Film: Goodfellas, 1990

 Wiseguy by journalist Nicolas Pileggi is a celebrated work of non-fiction that told the story of mobster-turned-FBI informant Henry Hill and his life in and around the Lucchese family for 25 years.
 Martin Scorsese, who knew this subject intimately, was the ideal director to bring this fascinating story to life.
 His film, retitled Goodfellas, is possibly the greatest gangster movie of all time.

 Director: Stanley Kubrick

 One of the posters for Lolita, Stanley Kubrick’s adaptation of Vladimir Nabokov’s notorious 1955 novel proclaimed: ‘How did they ever make a movie of Lolita?’.
 Indeed.
 The subject material – essentially paedophilia – had to be toned down in the censorious Sixties and much of the graphic sexual scenes contained in the book had to be implied on film.
-That Kubrick made a colourful and provocative is a testament to his genius behind the camera therefore.
+That Kubrick made such a colourful and provocative film is a testament to his genius behind the camera.

 Fight Club (Chuck Palahniuk)